-6. The fit and proper person test
+7. The fit and proper person test

-- 6.1 Candidates must satisfy Ministers, or the panel where this has been delegated, they meet the "fit and proper person" test for public appointments.
-The requirements of the test are set out in the Code in paragraph E6. - 6.2 Candidates are required to embrace the Principles of Public Life in Scotland.
-These should be signposted for applicants in the application pack as either a standalone document or as included in the Members' Code of Conduct for the body concerned. - 6.3 Candidates are also required to provide information relating to their political activity as defined in the political activity declaration form.
-This in itself is no bar to appointment but the information will allow the panel to explore the activity in the context of their ability to perform in the role and can be taken into account in considering the fit and proper person test.
+7.1 Candidates must satisfy Ministers, or the panel where this has been delegated, they meet the "fit and proper person" test for public appointments.
+The requirements of the test are set out in the Code in paragraph E6.

+7.2 Candidates are required to embrace the Principles of Public Life in Scotland.
+These should be signposted for applicants in the application pack as either a standalone document or as included in the Members' Code of Conduct for the body concerned.

+7.3 Candidates are also required to provide information relating to their political activity as defined in the political activity declaration form.
+Guidance provided to applicants will clearly set out what qualifies as political activity so that applicants can make an informed decision about whether a declaration is required.
+Political activity in itself is no bar to appointment but the information will allow the panel to explore the activity in the context of their ability to perform in the role and can be taken into account in considering the fit and proper person test.
 The information will only be considered by the panel at interview stage.